niwyj7/ARMA-X-GARCH-X/README.md

-# Wind-Driven Merit-Order Effect in German Electricity Prices
+# Wind Power Generation Relation with German Electricity Prices

-This project studies the relationship between wind power feed-in and German day-ahead electricity prices using AR-X and GARCH-X time-series models.
-The goal is to estimate whether higher wind generation is associated with lower spot prices, and whether wind feed-in is also related to conditional price volatility.
+This project studies the **relationship** between wind power feed-in and German electricity prices using AR-X and GARCH-X time-series models.
+The goal is to estimate whether higher wind generation is associated with lower spot prices, and whether wind feed-in is also related to price volatility.

 ## Setup